eugene-malashkin/numeral-qt/README.md

 #include <numeral.h>
 ```

-Or you can just copy two files, numeral.h and .cpp, in appropriate directory and use it without "numeral-qt.pri".
+Or you can just copy two files, numeral.h and numeral.cpp, in appropriate directory and use it without "numeral-qt.pri".

 The library uses C++11.